Rockets of Today

 I wonder what kind of deal Firefly was offered by Aerojet-Rocketdyne... who farted around for years, procrastinating on making the AR1 despite increasingly urgent Congressional mandates, only to find that by the time they finally started getting serious with it, Blue Origin had beaten them to the punch and stolen their main customer, ULA.
 At that point you’d think A-R would make a pretty good offer, but apparently they didn’t.
 Maybe they still would just rather not deal with it.

 (At one point, A-R had offered to buy ULA entirely!
 But $2 billion was way too low an amount.
-A few years later the shoe was on the other foot, and Lockheed would have bought them out if regulators hadn’t blocked it.
+A few years later the shoe was on the other foot, and Lockheed would have bought out A-R if regulators hadn’t blocked it.
 Then the Aerojet-Rocketdyne board split into two factions and created a bunch of drama trying to decide the future of the company.
 In the end, CEO Eileen Drake defeated board chair Warren Lichtenstein, who had tried to push her out... even though when the two went to court, the ruling was that Drake was the one who had acted illegally.
 In the end, A-R was bought by L3Harris.)

 getting it operational